Things to do in Sydney: 17 Not to be missed

 4. Spend the morning at Bondi Beach

-If you enjoy walking, sea views and cliffs, we recommend saving a morning or afternoon for the Cooge Coastal Walk.
-A 5.5km walk from Bondi to Cooge.
+If you like to walk and enjoy the views of the sea and cliffs, we recommend setting aside a morning or afternoon to do the Cooge Coastal Walk, a 5.5 km walk from Bondi to Cooge.

 Bondi Beach